explosion/spaCy/website/docs/usage/training.md

 using [`pydantic`](https://github.com/samuelcolvin/pydantic).
 If your registered function provides type hints, the values that are passed in will be checked against the expected types.
-For example, `debug: bool` in the example above will ensure that the value received as the argument `debug` is an boolean.
+For example, `debug: bool` in the example above will ensure that the value received as the argument `debug` is a boolean.
 If the value can't be coerced into a boolean, spaCy will raise an error.
-`start: pydantic.StrictBool` will force the value to be an boolean and raise an error if it's not – for instance, if your config defines `1` instead of `true`.
+`debug: pydantic.StrictBool` will force the value to be a boolean and raise an error if it's not – for instance, if your config defines `1` instead of `true`.

 </Infobox>